Adding a shed to your property is a great way to upgrade its aesthetics and even bump up your home value a little.

 Before requesting a building permit, you must verify if your property is in a historic district.

 With Urban Sheds Builders in Hartford, you won't need to worry because we ensure all the necessary original documents are available.
 Your shed will be built by one of our professional and experienced contractors.

 Our experts tailor your shed to meet your location-specific requirements.

 Book a consultation online with one of our shed experts now.

 1. How close to the property line can I build a shed in Connecticut?

-Dimensional setback requirements are that your shed must be 25 feet to each side property line.
+Dimensional setback requirements state that your shed must be 25 feet to each side property line.

 2. Does a shed increase property tax in Connecticut?

-In most instances, building a shed won't add significant value to your home, meaning it doesn't exactly increase property tax either.
+In most instances, building a shed won't add significant value to your home.
+So it likely won't increase property tax.